 There are two main processes used for niobium production.
 They are utilized depending on whether pyrochlore or columbite and tantalum-bearing ores are being processed.

-- Pyrochlore ores undergo a process that converts the niobium oxide into HSLA ferroniobium.
+- Pyrochlore Ores: These ores undergo a process that converts the niobium oxide into HSLA ferroniobium.
 The conversion is performed either through an aluminothermic reduction process or by reduction in an electric arc furnace.

-- Columbite and tantalum-bearing ores undergo the same chemical process outlined in the above section.
-Typically ammonia is introduced to the purified solution of niobium to convert it into niobium hydroxide.
+- Columbite and Tantalum-bearing Ores: These ores undergo the same chemical process outlined in the Tantalum section.
+Typically, ammonia is introduced to the purified solution of niobium to convert it into niobium hydroxide.
 The resulting compound is then washed, filtered, and calcined.

 Learn More About Tantalum and Niobium From the Experts at ADMAT